Student assessment | TCTA

 A student may be promoted only on the basis of academic achievement or demonstrated proficiency of the subject matter of the course or grade level.
 In determining promotion, a school district must consider the recommendation of the student’s teacher, the student’s grade in each subject or course, the student’s score on the STAAR in grades 3-8, to the extent applicable, and any other necessary academic information, as determined by the district.

-Each time a student fails a STAAR test in grades 3-8 or a STAAR end-of-course exam in high school, the district must provide the student with accelerated instruction in the applicable subject area during the subsequent summer or school year and assign the student to a classroom teacher who is certified as a master, exemplary, or recognized teacher under a locally approved teacher designation system or holds National Board Certification for the subsequent school year in the applicable subject area; or provide the student supplemental instruction.
+A district must make the requirements for student advancement public by the start of the school year.
+Each time a student fails a STAAR test in grades 3-8 or a STAAR end-of-course exam in high school, the district must provide the student with accelerated instruction in the applicable subject areas during the subsequent summer or school year and assign the student to a classroom teacher who is certified as a master, exemplary, or recognized teacher under a locally approved teacher designation system or holds National Board certification for the subsequent school year in the applicable subject area; or provide the student supplemental instruction.

-For districts receiving certain federal pandemic relief funds, supplemental instruction must, among other things:
+Supplemental instruction must, among other things:

 • include targeted instruction in the essential knowledge and skills for the applicable grade levels and subject area;